Hugh Everett III: Princeton

 Everett received a National Science Foundation fellowship that allowed him to attend Princeton University for graduate studies.
 He started his studies at Princeton in the mathematics department, where he worked on the nascent field of game theory under Albert W. Tucker, but slowly drifted into physics.
-In 1953 he started taking his first physics courses, notably Introductory Quantum Mechanics with Robert Dicke.
+In 1953 he took his first physics courses, notably Introductory Quantum Mechanics with Robert Dicke.

-During 1954, he attended Methods of Mathematical Physics with Eugene Wigner, although he remained active with mathematics and presented a paper on military game theory in December.
+In 1954, Everett took Methods of Mathematical Physics with Eugene Wigner, although he remained active in mathematics and presented a paper on military game theory in December.
 He passed his general examinations in the spring of 1955, thereby gaining his master's degree, and then started work on his dissertation that would (much) later make him famous.
-He switched thesis advisor to John Archibald Wheeler some time in 1955, wrote a couple of short papers on quantum theory and completed his long paper, Wave Mechanics Without Probability in April 1956.
+He switched thesis advisor to John Archibald Wheeler sometime in 1955, wrote a couple of short papers on quantum theory, and completed his long paper "Wave Mechanics Without Probability" in April 1956.

-In his third year at Princeton, Everett moved into an apartment which he shared with three friends he had made during his first year, Hale Trotter, Harvey Arnold and Charles Misner.
+In his third year at Princeton, Everett moved into an apartment he shared with three friends he had made during his first year, Hale Trotter, Harvey Arnold and Charles Misner.
 Arnold later described Everett as follows:

-It was during this time that he met Nancy Gore, who typed up his Wave Mechanics Without Probability paper.
-Everett married Nancy Gore the next year.
-The long paper was later retitled as The Theory of the Universal Wave Function.
+During this time, Everett met Nancy Gore, who typed up his paper "Wave Mechanics Without Probability".
+He married her the next year.
+The paper was later retitled "The Theory of the Universal Wave Function".

-Wheeler himself had traveled to Copenhagen in May 1956 with the goal of getting a favorable reception for at least part of Everett's work, but in vain.
-In June 1956 Everett started defense work in the Pentagon's Weapons Systems Evaluation Group, returning briefly to Princeton to defend his thesis after some delay in the spring of 1957.
-A short article, which was a compromise between Everett and Wheeler about how to present the concept and almost identical to the final version of his thesis, was published in Reviews of Modern Physics Vol 29 #3 454-462, (July 1957), accompanied by an approving review by Wheeler.
-Everett was not happy with the final form of the article.
-Everett received his Ph.D. in physics from Princeton in 1957 after completing his doctoral dissertation titled "On the foundations of quantum mechanics."
+Wheeler traveled to Copenhagen in May 1956 with the goal of getting a favorable reception for at least part of Everett's work, but in vain.